ferreiratiago/es8/generators.md

 g.next() // { value: undefined, done: true }
 ```

-Performing the iteration by hand, using `.next()`, we get our returned value as the `value` of our iterator object.
-Also the `done` flag is set to true.
+When performing the iteration by hand, using `next`, we get our returned value as the `value` of our iterator object.

+However, when returning our `done` flag is set to true.

-However, when using a defined data consumer such as `for-of` or `destructuring`, the returned value is ignored.
+On the side, when using a defined data consumer such as `for-of` or `destructuring`, the returned value is ignored.

 ```js
 for (let e of g) {